 Provident Living Buk Food Storage PURCHASING Worksheet by the LDS Church.
 If you live near a LDS Church cannery I would strongly urge you contact them (use this map for LDS cannery locations) and–even if you’re not a member–ask if you may participate in a weekend canning session.
 To my knowledge, this is far and away your BEST option for getting the basic bulk foods (rice, beans, wheat) as cheaply as possible.
 While I’ve heard that some canneries may not let you participate if you’re not a member, it can’t hurt to ask.
 Be honest with them and state that you’re not a member.
 While they will probably limit your purchase you’ll still come away with a lot of food.
 If your local cannery works anything like the one near me, you’ll work for a few hours Saturday morning and be done for lunch.
 Pay for your foods with a check and you’re one step closer to your goals.

-[Note: While there are many other sites where you can purchase heirloom/non-hybrid seeds, I would urge serious caution before purchasing seeds from just anybody for three major reasons: (1) the quantity of seeds in many of the "survival seed kits" found elsewhere may not be nearly enough, (2) you cannot expect that the seeds you buy are of good quality just because they say heirloom on the package, and (3) seed varieties are often tailored to climate regions to maximize growth and ability to thrive.
-I like AAOOB because you can buy A LOT of seeds for a good price, whereas sites like Johnny's Seeds shown below provide climate-specific seeds.]
+[Note: While there are many other sites where you can purchase heirloom/non-hybrid seeds, I would urge serious caution before purchasing seeds from just anybody for three major reasons: (1) the quantity of seeds in many of the “survival seed kits” found elsewhere may not be nearly enough, (2) you cannot expect that the seeds you buy are of good quality just because they say heirloom on the package, and (3) seed varieties are often tailored to climate regions to maximize growth and ability to thrive.]

-Basic Recipes from LDS Church [PDF File] – Pamphlet created by the LDS Church.
+Basic Recipes from LDS Church – Many recipes created by the LDS Church.

 Recipes of Our Ancestors [PDF File] – Loads of recipes for breads, corn, soups, main dishes, etc.